dreamcatcher-tech/network/Inbox/2024-02-04 0939 branching mechanisms of kv queues.md

 - must have write lock on a branch to begin running the processes for it
 - an interupt action has the ability to halt the current in band action
 - a parent has the ability to enumerate all its current children
+- It is better to run a new function that try pool inside an existing one, since the isolate might time out.
+- Try to align commits with queue actions

 Branches can have snapshots of the git fs, so the write lock to access them is only for that specific branch, and not for anything more.
 Killing all children branches should be easy too.
 An action to interupt the current branch should be possible - while you have threadlock, you should always listen for incoming actions.

+## Action in band
+This sends of an action into the queue, which will execute the current action, make a commit, and then return.
+It is tempting to want to run the action if we are the one that commited the action into the queue.
+What if we need to wait for responses of other items ?
+If we are the first isolate, then we might do only the commit, and then dispatch the queue worker actions ?

 ## Pooling of multiple dispatches from clients
 If a client dispatches many requests, they should have some kind of pooling.
 Dispatch into the kv store, and then dispatch a process action to trigger induction ?